SumitPandey-cloud/BASICS_1_to_4/README.md

 ## Theory: -

-All variables use data type during declaration to restrict the data storage type.
-Whenever a variable is defined in C++, the compiler allocates some memory based on the data type with which it is declared.
- Every data type requires a different amount of memory.
-C++ supports a wide variety of data types, and the programmer can select the data type appropriate to the requirements of the applications.
-Data types specify the size and types of values to be stored.
-However, storage representation and machine instructions to manipulate each data type differ from machine to machine.
+In C++, variables are declared using data type to restrict storage type.
+The compiler allocates memory based on the data type, which requires different memory allocations.
+C++ supports various data types, including Character (char), Integer (int), Boolean (bool), Floating point (float), Double Floating point (double), Void (), and Wide Character sizeof() operator.
+These data types can have modifiers, such as Short Long Signed Unsigned, which can increase or decrease the variable's size.
+For example, Long can extend an integer to 4 bytes.
+The storage representation and machine instructions for each data type differ from machine to machine.
-C++ has the following data types: -
-Character (ch)
-Integer (int)
-Boolean (bool)
-Floating point (float)
-Double Floating point (double)
-Void ()
-Wide Character
-sizeof() operator

-These data types can have modifiers, for example: - Short
-Long
-Signed
-Unsigned

-These modifiers can make the variable either increase or decrease in size.
-For example, Long can extend an integer to be 4 bytes

-### The above-mentioned variables can be stored in different storage classes like

-### Auto: -
-This is the default storage class for all the variables declared inside a function or a block.
-Auto variables can be only accessed within the block/function they have been declared and not outside them
+Variables in C language can be stored in different storage classes, such as Auto, extern, static, and register.
+Auto variables are the default storage class for variables declared within a function or block, and can only be accessed within the block.
+Extern variables are global variables initialized with a legal value and can be overwritten or changed in different blocks.

-### Extern: -
-The extern storage class tells us that the variable is defined elsewhere and not within the same block where it is used. the value is assigned to it in a different block and this can be overwritten/changed in a different block as well.
-So an extern variable is nothing but a global variable initialized with a legal value where it is declared in order to be used elsewhere.
-It can be accessed within any function/block.

-### Static: -
-Static storage class is used to declare static variables which are popularly used while writing programs in C language.
-Static variables have the property of preserving their value even after they are out of their scope!
-Hence, static variables preserve the value of their last use in their scope.
-So we can say that they are initialized only once and exist till the termination of the program.
-Thus, no new memory is allocated because they are not re-declared.
-Their scope is local to the function to which they were defined.
-Global static variables can be accessed anywhere in the program.
-By default, they are assigned the value 0 by the compiler.
+Static variables are used to declare static variables, which preserve their value even after they are out of their scope.
+They are initialized once and exist until the program's termination, without new memory being allocated.
+Global static variables can be accessed anywhere in the program and are assigned 0 by the compiler.

-### *Register: -
-This storage class declares register variables with the same functionality as auto variables.
-The key difference is that the compiler attempts to store these variables in the microprocessor's registers if a free register is available.
-This makes register variables faster to access than variables stored in memory during program runtime.
-If no free register is available, the variables are stored in memory instead.
-Typically, variables that are accessed frequently in a program are declared with the register keyword to improve the program's runtime efficiency.
-Notably, the address of a register variable cannot be obtained using pointers.
+Register variables are declared with the same functionality as auto variables, but the compiler attempts to store them in the microprocessor's registers if a free register is available.
+This makes them faster to access than variables stored in memory during program runtime.
+Register variables are typically declared with the register keyword to improve program runtime efficiency.

+Data types can have modifiers, such as Short Long Signed Unsigned, which can make variables either increase or decrease in size.
+For example, Long can extend an integer to be 4 bytes.

 ### DATA TYPES: - THEIR SIZES AND RANGE